Writing While Tender:

 Is this a one time class and Will I get a REcording?

 This class will have 4 sessions and you must sign up for each one individually.
 A recording of the class will be sent to all participants, but will not be sold separately.
-Future class dates are September 20th, November 22nd.
+Future class dates are September 20th and November 22nd.

 Liminal: A Self-Care Work-Book